National Food Security Act

-- Delivery of foodgrains from designated depots to the eligible households and individuals in the State.
+- Delivery of foodgrains from designated depots to eligible households and individuals in the State.

-- Ensures actual delivery and supply of foodgrains to individuals of eligible households at subsidised prices.
+- Ensures actual delivery and supply of food grains to individuals of eligible households at subsidized prices.

 - Ensure the efficient operation of the Targeted Public Distribution System (TPDS).